Thomas G. Ambrosino

-Thomas G. Ambrosino is an American politician and government official who served as Mayor of Revere, Massachusetts from 2000 to 2012 and is currently the City Manager of Chelsea, Massachusetts.
+Thomas G. Ambrosino is an American politician and government official who served as Mayor of Revere, Massachusetts from 2000 to 2012 and City Manager of Chelsea, Massachusetts from 2015 to 2023.

 Early life

 Ambrosino was born on November 21, 1961, to Frederick and Margaret Ambrosino.
 His father was a lieutenant with the Revere Police Department and his mother was a kitchen aide at a local nursing home.
 Ambrosino graduated from Revere High School in 1979.
 He went on to pursue a bachelor's degree in political science from Boston University in 1983 and a Juris Doctor degree from Harvard Law School in 1986.
 After passing the bar, Ambrosino spent fourteen years as a practicing attorney.
 From 1986 to 1994, he was an associate at the Boston firm of Palmer & Dodge.
 He then ran his independent practice in Revere until he became mayor.

 Politics

 From 1990 to 1996, Ambrosino was a member of the Revere School Committee.
 He then served on the Revere City Council from 1996 to 2000.